 A Q&A on GMP reconciliation is available.

-National Grid’s focus as a Group will be to continue enabling the energy transition for all and continuing the decarbonisation of gas.
+The Trustee further understands that National Grid’s focus as a Group will be to continue enabling the energy transition for all and continuing the decarbonisation of gas.

 More detailed information about the Company transactions can be found on the National Grid website.